-11. Trial Chamber II was engaged in three trials concurrently during the second mandate.
+10. Trial Chamber II was engaged in three trials concurrently during the second mandate.
 Judgment in the Kajelijeli trial was rendered on 1 December 2003.
 The Kamuhanda trial concluded with judgment on 22 January 2004.
 Particularly voluminous is the Butare trial.
-It involves six accused, which is the largest number of accused jointly tried (Nyiramasuhuko, Ntahobali, Nsabimana, Nteziryayo, Kanyabashi and Ndayambaje).4 In the third mandate, Trial Chamber II has given priority to the completion of the Butare trial.
+It involves six accused, which is the largest number of accused jointly tried (Nyiramasuhuko, Ntahobali, Nsabimana, Nteziryayo, Kanyabashi and Ndayambaje).
+In the third mandate, Trial Chamber II has given priority to the completion of the Butare trial.
 The Prosecution closed its case after having called fifty-nine witnesses and the Defence commenced its case on 31 January 2005.
 On 5 November 2003, the Trial Chamber started the trial in the Government case, involving four government ministers (Bizimungu, Mugenzi, Bicamumpaka and Mugiraneza).
 The Defence case, which commenced on 1 November 2005, is currently being presented.
-On 20 September 2004, the Military II trial started.
-The Prosecution closed its case on 7 December 2006 and the defence case, which commenced on 16 April 2007, is ongoing.
+On 20 September 2004, the Military II trial started, and the Prosecution is at the end of its case.
 Judgment was delivered in the Muvunyi trial, which commenced on 28 February 2005, on 12 September 2006.
-Two judgements were also rendered following guilty pleas: on 13 April 2006 in the Bisengimana case and on 23 February 2007 in the Nzabirinda case.
-The Rukundo trial commenced on 15 November 2006 and the Prosecution case has concluded.
+On 13 April 2006, judgment was rendered in the Bisengimana case (guilty plea).
+The Rukundo trial commenced on 15 November 2006.

-12. Trial Chamber III heard three trials contemporaneously during the second mandate: the Semanza case (one accused; judgment on 16 May 2003), the Cyangugu trial with three accused (Ntagerura, Bagambiki and Imanishimwe; judgment on 25 February 2004), and the Military I trial.
+11. Trial Chamber III heard three trials contemporaneously during the second mandate: the Semanza case (one accused; judgment on 16 May 2003), the Cyangugu trial with three accused (Ntagerura, Bagambiki and Imanishimwe; judgment on 25 February 2004), and the Military I trial.
 Following the reconstitution of the Chambers in early June 2003, this case was transferred to Trial Chamber I (para.
-10).
+9).
 In the third mandate, Trial Chamber III conducted the Gacumbitsi trial (from July 2003), in which judgment was delivered on 17 June 2004, and the Muhimana trial (from March 2004), where judgment was delivered on 28 April 2005.
 The Karemera et al. case commenced on 27 November 2003.
 Following the Appeals Chamber's decision of 28 September 2004 and its reasons of 22 October 2004, the trial had to commence de novo.
 One of the accused, André Rwamakuba was subsequently severed from this case, and his trial commenced on 9 June 2005, which led to judgment on 20 September 2006.
 The Karemera et al. trial, with the remaining three accused, commenced on 19 September 2005 before a different Trial Chamber Section in Trial Chamber III.
-The Prosecution is presenting its evidence.
-In the Seromba trial, which started on 20 September 2004, judgment was rendered on 13 December 2006.
-The Zigiranyirazo trial commenced on 3 October 2005.
-The Prosecution closed its case in late June 2006.
-The Defence case is expected to conclude in 2007.
+The Prosecution is currently presenting its case.
+In the Seromba trial, which started on 20 September 2004, judgment is scheduled for 13 December 2006.
+The Zigiranyirazo trial commenced on 3 October 2005 and the Prosecution closed its case in late 2006.
 On 14 March 2005, Trial Chamber III rendered judgment in the Rutaganira case (guilty plea).
 One Trial Chamber Section commenced the Bikindi trial on 18 September 2006.
 Another Section started the Nchamihigo case on 25 September 2006.
-The Prosecution cases in both trials have concluded.

-13. The eighteen single-accused cases that have commenced in the third mandate led to two judgments in 2004 (Gacumbitsi, Ndindabahizi), three judgments in 2005 (Rutaganira, who pleaded guilty; Muhimana and Simba), six judgments in 2006 (Bisengimana and Serugendo,
+12. The sixteen single-accused cases that have commenced in the third mandate led to two judgments in 2004 (Gacumbitsi, Ndindabahizi), three judgments in 2005 (Rutaganira, who pleaded guilty; Muhimana and Simba) and six judgments in 2006 (Bisengimana and Serugendo, who both pleaded